Group decision-making: Influencing factors

-Age.
 With age, cognitive function decreases and decision-making ability decreases.
 Generally speaking, the low age group uses the team decision effect to be good; with the age, the gap between the team decision and the excellent choice increases.

 Past experience can influence future decisions.
 It can be concluded that when a decision produces positive results, people are more likely to make decisions in similar ways in similar situations.
 On the other hand, people tend to avoid repeating the same mistakes, because future decisions based on past experience are not necessarily the best decisions.

-Cognitive bias.
 Cognitive bias is a phenomenon in which people often distort their perceived results due to their own or situational reasons when they perceive themselves, others or the external environment. in the decision-making process, cognitive bias influences people by making them over-dependent or giving more trust to expected observations and prior knowledge, while discarding information or observations that are considered uncertain, rather than focusing on more factors.
 The prospects are broad.